-There is a lot of truth to this first, but the stories have just gone a bit too over the top to be taken as totally true any longer.
-There are some instances that credit Walt Disney (the person) with inventing the multiplane camera! [about.com, MIT] While there is no denying that U.S. patent 2,201,689 is in the name of Walter E. Disney for improvements in the “Art of Animation” that include a multiplane camera, to think he invented the special camera rig is ludicrous.
+There is a kernel of truth to this one deep inside, but too much has been added to what actually happened for this myth to be taken as totally true any longer.
+There are some instances that credit Walt Disney (the person) with inventing the multiplane camera! [about.com, MIT] While there is no denying that U.S. patent 2,201,689 is in the name of Walter E. Disney for improvements in the “Art of Animation” that include a multiplane camera, to think he invented the gargantuan special camera rig is ludicrous.
 Did someone at Walt Disney Productions design a multiplane camera?
 To be sure…. but don’t think for a minute they invented the concept, or (wait a second while I stop laughing) that it was Walt himself engineered the idea into reality…

 What is a multiplane camera?
 As the name suggests, it is a camera that shoots into many different planes.
 But what it is to animation is visual magic.
 By animators separating scenes into multiple levels, the can animate each level at different speeds, or at differing levels of focus or light.
 Typically, the level furthest from the camera is not moved, and each successive layer closer to the camera moves across the view of the camera at a faster speed.
 In the process, an illusion of three-dimensionality is created.
 Picture looking out your car as you speed down the freeway; the guard rail is a blur, the houses next to the freeway move by fast, those in the distance seem to move slower and the mountains in the distance hardly move at all.
 This is what was being duplicated in animation on a multiplane camera.